When showing images, thumbnails are automatically created from the original image source (when crop pictures is set to 'Yes').

 Thumbnail creation may fail for other reasons.
 In order to understand why it has failed and/or why your are getting original images instead of thumbnails, turn on 'show errors' from the 'advanced' tab.

-Note Creating thumbnails from original images that are smaller in width and/or height will result in images of poor quality.
+Creating thumbnails with larger dimensions than the original images will generate images of poor quality.

 |Default image||The image to use when no image has been found